 #2 Create a Surprise Play Trip with a New-to-You Park

 Forget going to the same old parks!
-Find a new one on my playground map and try it out.
+Find a new one on my playground map (NEW map coming soon!) and try it out.
 Maybe there’s one right around the corner that you never knew existed?
 Heck, maybe you’ll find a park that’s not even on my map.
 Kids get no end of entertainment finding new play challenges and places to play off the playground.

 #3 Bundle Up for the Beach

 This year it’s going to be relatively nice weather around Thanksgiving, but don’t let chilly mornings stop you from getting outdoors.
 That’s a totally California thing, you know.
 It’s OKAY if it dips into the 50s.
 You can throw on a jacket and still go play.
 The tides are at record lows this time of year.
 Get out there and see what you can see.
 In fact, we’ve even been tidepooling in the rain!

 #4 Give Thanks to the Volunteers at Your Local Nature Center